cmmid/cmmid.github.io/topics/covid19/early-outbreak-dynamics/_posts/2020-01-30-event-size-vs-duration.md

+---
+title: "Understanding the duration and size of the spillover event at the start of the 2019-nCoV outbreak"

-# The transmissibility of novel Coronavirus in the early stages of the 2019-20 outbreak in Wuhan: Exploring initial point-source exposure sizes and durations using scenario analysis
+description: "The transmissibility of novel Coronavirus in the early stages of the 2019-20 outbreak in Wuhan: Exploring initial point-source exposure sizes and durations using scenario analysis"

+status: in-progress

+update: 2020-01-30

+authors:
+  - id: sam_abbott
+    corresponding: true
+  - id: james_munday
+  - id: ncov-group
+  - id: seb_funk

+#make sure old urls still work
+redirect_from:
+  - /ncov/event-size-vs-duration
+  - /ncov/event-size-vs-duration/

+---

 *S. Abbott, J. Hellewell, J. Munday, CMMID nCoV working group, S. Funk*